Cinematic dark editorial photograph. A premium US chiropractic clinic exterior at dusk with warm amber lighting against deep navy skies.

 Pillar Report

-AI for Chiropractic Practices in the United States: Fill Your Schedule, Keep Your Patients (2026)
+AI for Chiropractic Practices in the United States: Improve Scheduling and Patient Retention (2026)

 Chiropractic practices in the United States face two revenue problems that compound each other.
 New patients arrive in acute pain, improve after three to five adjustments, and stop booking when the sharpest pain fades.
 At the same time, personal injury and auto accident patients, who represent the highest-value cases in any chiropractic practice, require specific intake handling that most practices manage manually and slowly.
 This guide covers how US chiropractic practices are using AI to retain more patients, capture more PI cases, and build the review presence that drives organic new patient growth.